Klortho/tree-chart/work.md

 # Current work

-* Then get diagonals working
-* do spacing

 * Animations - updating the tree

+    * Transition in the nodes

 * Text nodes
 * Words demo
 * New tree type for modeling JS objects.